Meghan Trainor: 2018–2021: The Love Train, Treat Myself and A Very Trainor Christmas

-2022–present: Takin' It Back
+2022–2024: Takin' It Back

-On June 21, 2022, Trainor announced the lead single from her upcoming fifth studio album.
-The single, "Bad for Me" featuring Teddy Swims, was released on June 24, 2022.
-The preceding day, she revealed the cover of the album, titled Takin' It Back; the album was released on October 21, 2022.
-On September 7, 2022, Trainor announced "Don't I Make It Look Easy" as a promotional single, which was released on September 9, 2022.
-On September 28, Australia's Seven Network announced that Trainor will serve as a judge on Australian Idol in 2023.
-"Made You Look" was released as the second single from the album, and became her first UK Singles Chart top-10 single since "Marvin Gaye".
+Trainor released "Bad for Me", which features Teddy Swims, as the lead single from her fifth studio album on June 24, 2022.
+On the day preceding its release, she revealed the album cover along with the title Takin' It Back; it was released on October 21, 2022.
+The album debuted at number 16 on the US Billboard 200.
+On September 28, 2022, Australia's Seven Network announced that Trainor will serve as a judge on Australian Idol in 2023.
+"Made You Look" was released as the second single from the album and became her first UK Singles Chart top-10 single since "Marvin Gaye".
+The song peaked within the top five in countries including Ireland, Australia, and New Zealand and reached number 11 on the Billboard Hot 100.